Traineeship abroad via Erasmus+

 It is possible to do a traineeship with the Erasmus grant in your home country; however, your application will be given the lowest priority in the assessment of applications.

-The grant amount is based on which country in which your traineeship takes place.
+The grant amount is based on the country in which your traineeship takes place.

 The grant is paid in two instalments: The first part, 70% of the grant, is paid out in connection to the start of the internship.
 The remaining part is paid out after the completion of the traineeship period.
 If the internship is interrupted earlier than the agreed period, you become liable to repay all or part of the grant.